Table of Contents

 Detecting Advanced Persistent Threats (APTs)

 Advanced persistent threats, or APTs, carried out by experienced cybercriminals to infiltrate networks without detection for long periods, can be detected through a properly set up SIEM system.
-A well-configured SIEM system can detect these threats by correlating events from multiple sources and identifying unusual patterns or anomalies in network traffic, user behavior, or application activity.
+A well-configured SIEM system can detect these threats by correlating events from multiple sources and identifying unusual patterns or anomalies in network traffic, user behaviour, or application activity.

 Insider Threat Detection